The New South and Its Discontents

 On the eve of CNN's expansion, a city tries to reconcile its mythology with its arithmetic.

 The phrase "New South" has done so much rhetorical work over the past century that it is fair to ask, in the spring of 1986, what it now denotes.
+Henry Grady used it in 1886 to describe an industrial future that would replace the antebellum economy.
+His successors have used it, in the intervening hundred years, to describe roughly every decade's version of Atlanta's aspirations.

 More from The Chronicles